Ethnic cleansing of Georgians in Abkhazia: Ethnic cleansing (1992–1993)

+The 1994 U.S. State Department Country Report notes that the victorious Abkhaz separatists "moved through captured towns with prepared lists and addresses of ethnic Georgians, plundered and burned homes and executed designated civilians."
+Georgians were specifically targeted, but all non-Abkhaz suffered.

 After the end of the war, the government of Georgia, the United Nations, the Organization for Security and Co-operation in Europe (OSCE), and the refugees began to investigate and gather facts about the allegations of genocide, ethnic cleansing, and deportation conducted by the Abkhaz side during the conflict.

 In 1994 and again in 1996, OSCE officially recognized the ethnic cleansing of Georgians in Abkhazia and condemned the "perpetrators of war crimes committed during the conflict."

 According to Catherine Dale from the United Nations High Commissioner for Refugees:

 In a former tourist camp in Kutaisi, a large gathering of displaced people tell of the "common practice" called the "Italian necktie", in which the tongue is cut out of the throat and tied around the neck.
 A woman tells of a man being forced to rape his teenage daughter, and of Abkhaz soldiers having sex with dead bodies.
 A man tells how in Gudauta, Abkhaz killed small children and then cut off their heads to play football with them.
 These themes are repeated in many separate accounts.

 The Human Rights Watch report drafted in 1995 included a detailed account of the war crimes and atrocities committed during the war.
 It concludes that "Human Rights Watch finds Abkhaz forces responsible for the foreseeable wave of revenge, human rights abuse, and war crimes that were unleashed on the Georgian population in Sukhumi and other parts of Abkhazia.
 In Human Rights Watch's judgment, these practices were indeed encouraged in order to drive the Georgian population from its homes."